pelican-plugins/liquid-tags/Readme.md

                'liquid_tags.include_code', 'liquid_tags.notebook']

 Following below is more information about these and other tags.

+## Installation

+This plugin can be installed via:

+    python -m pip install pelican-liquid-tags

 ## Image Tag
 To insert a sized and labeled image in your document, enable the